katrinan029/hackerfeedapp/README.md

 ## Web Application Features

-The web application was built with an inifite scrolling feature using the  HackerNews API.
+The web application was built with an inifinite scrolling feature using the  HackerNews API.
 Users can also see the comments in-place if they want to.

 Users are also able to bookmark a post.
 When users refresh the page, they can see the posts they previously bookmarked to still be bookmarked.